 MEDIEVAL WOMEN'S WRITING - 2024/5

-The module provides you with a working knowledge of tools on used by researchers and writers examining and engaging with historically remote literatures and cultures, connecting with modules of contemporary literary studies, research and writing skills, and medieval and early modern literature.
+The module provides you with a working knowledge of tools on used by researchers and writers examining and engaging with historically remote literatures and cultures, building on previous modules on global literatures and theories of gender and sexuality.
 These tools include not only the ability to analyse and critically evaluate texts and ideas, but also to understand them within their wider historical, geographical and social contexts, as well as practical tools of reading and translating Middle English texts.

 School of Literature and Languages

 Framework: FHEQ Level 6

 Guided Learning: 54

 Prerequisites / Co-requisites